krzyzanowskim/STTextView/README.md

 ## 🗓️ Roadmap

-STTextView is already well-suited as a text editor component, however it still needs improvements before the release of v1.0
+STTextView is already well-suited as a text editor component.
+However, it still needs improvements before the release of v1.0

 **Suggest** or **vote** for new features: [Feature Requests](https://github.com/krzyzanowskim/STTextView/discussions/14)